rachana-paudel/AWS_Solution_Architect/IAM/README.md

     + You can develop scropts to manage your resources
     + Alternative to AWS Management Console.

-3. AWS Softwate Development kit (SDK)
+3. AWS Software Development kit (SDK)
     + language specific API
     + enables to access and manage AWS service programming
     + embedded within your application